Ever heard people talk about using an astro modified DSLR camera to improve their astrophotography?

 Specifically, this makes it more capable of capturing images of nebulae by better capturing the Hydrogen Alpha spectral line (656nm) – this is the precise color emitted by hot clouds of Hydrogen gas that occur in emission nebulae.

-Regular DSLR are not designed to be sensitive to this wavelength, but with modification of the IR filter it can be.
+Regular DSLRs are not designed to be sensitive to this wavelength, but with modification of the IR filter, they can be.

 How to get an infrared converted camera for astrophotography?

 There are three ways to get an astro modified camera:

 - Buy an already modified camera

 - Have your own camera converted by a professional

 - Perform the modification yourself on your own camera